gregl83/pac-man/README.md

 ## Usage

-AWS Lambda deployments can be triggered quite a bit of ways.
-Configuring an event to trigger your Lambda job will involve parameters respective to your API Source and target Destination.
+AWS Lambda deployments can be triggered in a variety of ways.
+Configuring events to trigger your Lambda functions involves parameters specific to each use-case.

 Uncomfortable with sensitive values in plaintext?

-Good, you should be!
+*Good, you should be!*

-AWS Secrets Manager is supported using the following Lambda Event Value format: `{:secrets:<name>:<key>}`.
+AWS Secrets Manager is supported using the following expression format: `{:secrets:<name>:<key>}`.

 **Minima Lambda Event**